Megas

-Magnús Þór Jónsson (born 7 April 1945), better known by the stage name Megas, is an Icelandic vocalist, songwriter, and writer.
+Magnús Þór Jónsson (7 April 1945 – 6 July 2026), better known by the stage name Megas, was an Icelandic vocalist, songwriter, and writer.

-Childhood and interest in music (1945-1970)
+Childhood and interest in music (1945–1970)

 Being an admirer of Elvis Presley, Megas welcomed the arrival of rock & roll to Iceland by 1956, although his interest in music had to be postponed while he attended grammar school in 1960.

 While he was young, he studied piano and explored the Arts: he painted, wrote short stories for his school, and published the sheet music and lyrics to 14 songs by 1968, many of which would be released on his first records.
 As a young bohemian writer, he was inspired by Bob Dylan and Ray Davies, and embarked into songwriting.

 Music career

 First release and controversy (1970s)

-At the beginning of the seventies, his music works were not accessible to the mainstream crowd, as Megas only performed them to his friends of left-wing circles.
-However, in 1972, Icelandic students in Oslo, Norway helped him release his first album, in which satiric lyrics were accompanied by a mild acoustic music played by Norwegian folk musicians.
-This work caused controversy and his music was banned by the Icelandic national radio, but Megas grew a cult following in the growing alternative scene.
+At the beginning of the 1970s, his music was not mainstream, as Megas only performed to his left-wing friends.
+However, in 1972, Icelandic students in Oslo, Norway helped him release his first album, in which his satirical lyrics were accompanied by acoustic music played by Norwegian folk musicians.
+This caused controversy and his music was banned by the Icelandic national radio, but Megas attained a cult following in the growing alternative scene.
 However, Megas struggled with releasing new records.
-Instead, in 1973 he published the words to some of his music in 3 books.
+Instead, in 1973 he published the words to some of his music in three books.

-When his original lyrics were performed with the electric rock band Judas in 1975, Megas managed to reach a broader audience.
-He would do so by releasing his two next albums: Millilending (1975) and Fram og aftur blindgötuna (1976).
-He focused on topics that challenged all of Icelandic society's taboos with references made to classical literature and a sarcastic revisionist history.
+When his lyrics were performed by the band Judas in 1975, Megas managed to reach a broader audience.
+He then released his two next albums: Millilending (1975) and Fram og aftur blindgötuna (1976).
+He challenged Icelandic society's taboos with references made to classical literature and a sarcastic revisionist history.
 Despite the jarring nature of these records, his use of prose and the Icelandic language influenced the country's rock and roll scene.

 In 1977, Megas released Á bleikum náttkjólum with the accompaniment of Spilverk þjóðanna, a popular folk-rock band in Iceland.
 Critics revered the album, with some calling it the greatest Icelandic album and claiming that it features the first Icelandic punk song.
 By the end of the seventies, Megas was perceived as a provocateur, and his important role in the Icelandic rock scene turned him into a reference for future artists.

 After releasing a children's song album and a double live album, he withdrew from the Icelandic music and started working as a dock worker and graduated from arts school.